-This guide will show you how to manage access to an Google Kubernetes Engine (GKE) cluster.
-You will be adding a GKE cluster in the strongDM Admin UI, Google Cloud Console, and Google Developers Console.
+This guide describes how to manage access to an Google Kubernetes Engine (GKE) cluster.
+Adding a GKE cluster takes place in the strongDM Admin UI, Google Cloud Console, and Google Developers Console.

-Log in to the Admin UI and select Clusters on the left-hand navigation.
+Log in to the Admin UI and go to Infrastructure > Clusters.

 On the dialog that appears, set the following configuration properties:

-Display Name: Enter a meaningful name for this cluster (e.g., “gke-sandbox”).
-This name will show up in the Admin UI.
+Display Name: Enter a meaningful name for this resource, such as

-Endpoint: Enter the endpoint of the GKE cluster (e.g.,
+Endpoint: Enter the endpoint of the GKE cluster, such as

-22.214.171.124).
-It’s imperative that this endpoint can be reached from the Gateway/Relay.
-To verify this, hop on the Gateway/Relay server, and from a command prompt, type:
+184.108.40.206.
+It’s imperative that this endpoint can be reached from the gateway or relay.
+To verify this, hop on the gateway or relay server, and from a command prompt, type

-$ nc -z <YOUR_ENDPOINT> 443.
-If your Gateway or Relay can connect to this hostname, you will be able to proceed.
+nc -z <YOUR_ENDPOINT> 443.
+If your gateway or relay can connect to this hostname, you can proceed.

 Server CA: Enter the Server CA, which is available under the Show Credentials link just to the right of the endpoint in the Google Cloud Platform console.

-Healthcheck Namespace: If enabled for your organization, this property allows you to specify the namespace used for the resource healthcheck.
-If you do not specify a namespace, this property defaults to
+Healthcheck Namespace (Optional): If enabled for your organization, this field allows you to specify the namespace used for the resource healthcheck.
+The supplied credentials must have the rights to perform one of the following

 Resource Tags (Optional): Assign resource tags to this cluster by entering key-value pairs in the format

-Click create.
-The Admin UI will update and show your new server in a green or yellow state.
+The Admin UI updates and shows your new server in a green or yellow state.
 Green indicates a successful connection.
-If it is yellow, click the pencil icon to the right of the server to re-open the Connection Details screen.
+If it is yellow, click the pencil icon to the right of the server to reopen the Connection Details screen.
 Then click Diagnostics to determine where the connection is failing.